-Leslie Klein Pilder, Executive Director Leslie is an experienced early childhood educator who has been at Nonotuck for five years.
-She briefly worked in Boston as the director of a Mandarin immersion child care center and before that in a school in Manhattan.
+Leslie Klein Pilder, Executive Director Leslie has been at Nonotuck for 5 years, after many years in early childhood education.
 At New York University’s Teaching for Success program (a research project designed to improve the quality of teaching and learning in NYC Head Start centers), Leslie worked to educate and inspire teachers and administrators of young children.
-As a lecturer at Empire College (State University of NY), Leslie taught undergraduate and graduate students studying early childhood and created a well-received seminar on Adolescent Rites of Passage, the topic of her second Master’s degree.
-Leslie started her education career as a Montessori teacher.
-Recently Leslie has begun working with incarcerated fathers in the county jail, helping them connect with their children through reading and she volunteers at the Florence ReCenter Swap Shop.
-A lover of theatre, Leslie’s undergraduate work was in Performance Studies.
-Leslie has adult children and stepchildren and grandchildren on each coast (ask her, and she’ll show you photos!)
-She is happy to be in Northampton, a place she loved at first sight.
+As a lecturer at Empire College (State University of NY), Leslie taught undergraduate and graduate students studying early childhood as well as conducting a seminar on Adolescent Rites of Passage.
+She spent several years as the director of the Educational Alliance Preschool, housed in one of the early settlement houses in lower Manhattan.
+A lover of theatre and dance, Leslie is often travelling to wherever performances can be found.
+Leslie has adult children and stepchildren and grandchildren on each coast.
+Born in NYC, Leslie is happy to have landed in Northampton.

 Francine, Teacher, Toad Room Francine has been with Nonotuck for several years and has over twenty years of experience in early childhood education.
 All of her teaching experience has been in parent cooperatives.
 While she has taught older children, Francine thinks that toddlers are just more fun and it shows in the humor she brings to the classroom.
 Born and raised in the Pioneer Valley, Francine lives within 10 miles of the house in which she grew up.
 She lives with her husband and daughter.
 When she’s not busy at work or taking care of her family, Francine often has her nose in a book and can be seen after school taking long walks in the neighborhood.